angrybacon/doomsday-wiki/markdown/articles/2023/10/14/spoiling-for-a-fight.md

-If your opponent does not play the Murktide Regent you can cast spoils on their endstep for Cavern of Souls, drawing your Oracle with Two cards left in library and comfortably able to try casting both Oracles if the first gets hit with Dress Down.
+If your opponent does not play the Murktide Regent you can cast spoils on their endstep for Cavern of Souls, drawing your Oracle with Two cards left in library and comfortably able to try casting both oracles if the first gets hit with Dress Down.
 Alternatively, if they do play the Murktide Regent, you can name :card[Pact of Negation] making this into a perfect pile with counterspell backup.